-Figure 8: Schematic 3D deformation model of Southeastern Sicily controlled by Ionian slab roll-back delimited by profiles AB and CD.
+Figure 8: Schematic 3D deformation model of Southeastern Sicily controlled by Ionian slab rollback delimited by profiles AB and CD.
 The 3 km southward retreat of the Ionian crust flexure model (red dashed line) has a horizontal exaggeration of 6 times.
 The Moho of the Hyblean continental crust determined by geophysical data (Scarfi et al., 2018; Henriquet et al., 2019) is shown in orange.
-The dashed orange line represents the averaged Moho depth used for flexural modeling calculations.
-The continent ocean transition (COT) is shown in purple, and t The Calabrian accretionary prism (CAP) and deformed Hyblean margin sediments are shown in yellow.
+The Calabrian accretionary prism (CAP) and deformed Hyblean margin sediments are shown in yellow.
 The synthetic structural profile in AB profile have no vertical exaggeration (V.E x1).

-The short-wavelength relative uplift signal, observed in the geodetic data along 628 the Southeastern Sicily coast, must be driven by more shallow deformation mechanisms 629 than those responsible for the long-wavelength eastward flexure of the HP (Figure 6b).
-630 Kilometer long surface deformations are typically related to upper crustal deformation 631 processes (e.g., Burgmann and Thatcher, 2013), so we test interseismic loading models on 632 the inferred and identified onshore and offshore fault systems.
-633
+The short-wavelength relative uplift signal, observed in the geodetic data along the Southeastern Sicily coast, must be driven by more shallow deformation mechanisms than those responsible for the long-wavelength eastward flexure of the HP (Figure 6b).
+Kilometer long surface deformations are typically related to upper crustal deformation processes (e.g., Burgmann and Thatcher, 2013), so we test interseismic loading models on the inferred and identified onshore and offshore fault systems.

-Slip on the Malta Escarpment and Turbiditic Valley normal fault cannot explain the observed deformation of the eastern coast of the Hyblean Plateau.
-Only creep on the 635 Augusta-Siracusa coastal fault and the antithetic structure (Bianca et al., 1999; Azzaro 636 and Barbano, 2000) induce onshore vertical deformation compatible with the geodetic 637 data near Augusta.
-Interseismic slip (creep) on two onshore ENE and WSW 80°-dipping 638 faults, and the Augusta-Siracusa coastal fault fits with the PS-InSAR data in the Eastern 639 of the AB profile.
-These faults could re-activate inherited Permo-Triassic to Early Jurassic 640 NW-SE extensional structures, leading to the formation of the Augusta Graben, extending 641 up to Siracusa (e.g., Grasso and Lentini, 1982).
-Even if some seismic activity affects 642 this region (e.g., Adam et al., 2000; Azzaro and Barbano, 2000), field evidence of recent 643 (Holocene) tectonic activity has yet to be demonstrated.
-644 and descending toward the sea.
-Northwest of Augusta, the leveling dataset also shows a \sim 2 mm/yr offset between benchmarks 119 and 120, associated with a topographic step, oriented E-W, and facing north (Figures 9b and 9c).
+Slip on the Malta Escarpment and Turbiditic Valley normal fault cannot explain 615 the observed deformation of the eastern coast of the Hyblean Plateau.
+Only creep on the 616 Augusta-Siracusa coastal fault and the antithetic structure (Bianca et al., 1999; Azzaro 617 and Barbano, 2000) induce onshore vertical deformation compatible with the geodetic 618 data near Augusta.
+Interseismic slip (creep) on two onshore ENE and WSW 80°-dipping 619 faults, and the Augusta-Siracusa coastal fault fits with the PS-InSAR data in the Eastern 620 of the AB profile.
+These faults could re-activate inherited Permo-Triassic to Early Jurassic 621 NW-SE extensional structures, leading to the formation of the Augusta Graben, extending 622 up to Siracusa (e.g., Grasso and Lentini, 1982).
+Even if some seismic activity affects 623 this region (e.g., Adam et al., 2000; Azzaro and Barbano, 2000), field evidence of recent 624 (Holocene) tectonic activity has yet to be demonstrated.
+625

-Our results suggest that these faults should creep up to the surface or the near-645 surface (blind fault) to produce sufficient interseismic surface deformation in the footwall.
-646 In that later case, their surface expressions could correspond to gentle surface folding or to fold scarp morphologies (e.g., Chen et al., 2007; Li et al., 2015) rather than localized 648 cumulated fault scarps.
-649
+Our results suggest that these faults should creep up to the surface or the nearsurface (blind fault) to produce sufficient interseismic surface deformation in the footwall.
+In that later case, their surface expressions could correspond to gentle surface folding or to fold scarp morphologies (e.g., Chen et al., 2007; Li et al., 2015) rather than localized cumulated fault scarps.

-High precision leveling data acquired between 1970-1991 and analyzed by Spamp-650 inato et al. (2013), reveals a remarkable ~ 4 mm/yr velocity offset between benchmarks 107 and 113, both situated near the coast 5 km west of Augusta (Figure 9c).
-This sharp 652 vertical velocity gradient is correlated with a marked topographic step, trending NS,
+High precision leveling data acquired between 1970-1991 and analyzed by Spampinato et al. (2013), reveals a remarkable $\sim 4 \text{ mm/yr}$ velocity offset between benchmarks 107 and 113, both situated near the coast 5 km west of Augusta (Figure 9c).
+This sharp vertical velocity gradient is correlated with a marked topographic step, trending NS, and descending toward the sea.
+Northwest of Augusta, the leveling dataset also shows a $\sim 2 \text{ mm/yr}$ offset between benchmarks 119 and 120, associated with a topographic step, oriented E-W, and facing north (Figures 9b and 9c).